 All Employees

-In cases where a leave without pay is requested due to sickness, the employee may be requested to provide medical certification to verify the existence of a health condition including date of commencement and probably duration of the illness.
+In cases where a leave without pay is requested due to sickness, the employee may be requested to provide medical certification to verify the existence of a health condition including date of commencement and probable duration of the illness.
+An employee is required to use applicable, accrued paid and donated leave and compensatory time before requesting leave without pay.

 Broadbanded Employees